daattali/beautiful-jekyll/registration.md

 * Access to our con suite for the duration of the convention.
 * Additional bonus goodies and swag.
 * This year’s t-shirt.
-* A special super sponsor item from our friends at Con Glomerate Megacorp.
+* A special super sponsor item.
 * An invitation to our Guest of Honor dinner Saturday night.

-Please be aware that Pre-Registration prices will end March 31st, 2022 at 11:59 PM CST.
+Please be aware that Pre-Registration prices will end March 22nd, 2022 at 11:59 PM CST.
 Prices then will become Walk-in Prices.
-Online Registration will shut down March 31st at 11:59 PM CST.
+Online Registration will shut down March 22nd at 11:59 PM CST.

 ## Pricing